Should You Repair or Replace Your Windows? Complete Window Replacement Guide

 They tend to be excellent insulators, strong and long-lasting (around 40 years), plus low-maintenance and flexible in terms of design and colour.
 The downside is that they can be the most costly, partly as there are fewer suppliers to choose from, and often have fairly chunky frames.

 Windows can totally change the face of your house, so you need to get products that look right for your property and also work for your lifestyle.
-There are various things that make an impact; here are some things to consider:
+There are various things that make an impact, such as the style of the window and the type of handles etc you choose.

 Casement windows have a hinge on one side that allows them to open outwards easily.
 This design is great for hard-to-reach areas and you can choose which side the opening is on based on what works for you.
 They’re very common, easy to source and often cost-effictive.
 Fixed designs don’t open, but are great for allowing light into dark areas or as a picture window.
 As they don’t have opening mechanisms, they’re often cheaper.
 Sash windows are common in traditional-style homes, made of panels that slide vertically.
 Roof windows are designed to allow light into lofts or extensions.